Utricularia laxa

 Utricularia laxa is a small to medium-sized annual carnivorous plant that belongs to the genus Utricularia.
-It is endemic to South America and is found in Argentina, Brazil, Paraguay, and Uruguay.
-The Utricularia laxa grows as a terrestrial plant in wet grasslands and at the margins of pools, usually at altitudes from near sea level to 1100 m.
+It is endemic to South America and is found in Argentina, Brazil, Paraguay and Uruguay.
+The Utricularia laxa grows as a terrestrial plant in wet grasslands and at the margins of pools, usually at elevations from near sea level to 1100 m.
 It was originally described and published by Augustin Saint-Hilaire and Frédéric de Girard in 1838.